Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • Bisoprolol 5 mg,

-If necessary, the dosage can be doubled or a combination of a beta-blocker and Sotalol, Amiodarone can be prescribed.
-If the patient has bronchial asthma, Prinzmetal angina pectoris, then Isoptin or Diakordin are recommended.
-When extrasystoles occur at rest, Zelenin and Belloid drops are used at night.
-Teopek has proven itself well in low doses - 50 mg after lunch and before bed.
+If necessary, the dosage can be increased by 2 times or a combination of a beta blocker and Sotalol, Amiodarone can be prescribed.
+If the patient has bronchial asthma or Prinzmetal's angina, then Isoptin or Diacordin are recommended.
+If extrasystoles occur at rest, Zelenin and Belloid drops are used at night.
+Teopek has worked well in low doses - 50 mg after lunch and before bed.

-If supraventricular arrhythmia appears against the background of myocardial diseases, there is a risk of circulatory disorders, then Propanorm, Etatsizin are used.
+If supraventricular arrhythmia appears against the background of myocardial diseases, there is a risk of circulatory disorders, then Propanorm and Etatsizin are used.
 In most patients without heart damage, significant relief can be achieved with tranquilizers and antidepressants.

-For extrasystoles that occur in the ventricles, take sedatives, antiarrhythmic drugs, or a combination of 2 drugs.
-In asymptomatic cases, medication is not required.
+For extrasystoles that occur in the ventricles, take sedatives, antiarrhythmic drugs or a combination of 2 drugs.
+In asymptomatic cases, no medication is required.
 For single extrasystoles, diet, lifestyle changes, physical activity, sedatives and beta-blockers are recommended.

 Drug of choice

-The drug of choice for ventricular extrasystole often becomes a tranquilizer.
-It is of plant origin - extract of valerian, hawthorn, motherwort, Fitosed, Persen, Novo-Passit.
-For neuroses and vegetative-vascular dystonia with a crisis course, synthetic agents are also used - Afobazol, Clonazepam or Bellataminal.
+The drug of choice for ventricular extrasystole is often a tranquilizer.
+It can be of plant origin - extract of valerian, hawthorn, motherwort, Fitosed, Persen, Novo-Passit.
+For neuroses and vegetative-vascular dystonia with a crisis course, synthetic drugs are also used - Afobazol, Clonazepam or Bellataminal.

 • a diet rich in foods with potassium - dried apricots, baked potatoes, mushrooms, nuts, legumes, dried fruits, seaweed;

-• quitting smoking, coffee abuse, diuretics, laxatives, alcohol;
+• cessation of smoking, abuse of coffee, diuretics, laxatives, alcohol;

 • dosed physical activity - swimming, walking, light running (in the absence of contraindications);